Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Literature Review

 \cite{zhang2013charging} modeled the uncertainty in the EV arrival rates as a Markov process with variable grid power prices at different periods.
 Similarly, to address the energy consumption variability during bus operations, \cite{zhuang2020stochastic} developed stochastic energy management strategies at charging stations.
-Their approach involved a distributionally robust Markov Decision Process (MDP) with RES. \cite{huang2022two} formulated a two-stage stochastic program with a hybrid charging scheme, which was solved using a progressive hedging algorithm. \cite{rafique2022two} proposed a stochastic two-stage multi-objective model for charging and discharging schedules of EBs to minimize the depot operator's energy and battery degradation costs.
+Their approach involved a distributionally robust Markov Decision Process (MDP) with RES. \cite{huang2022two} formulated a two-stage stochastic program with a hybrid charging scheme, which was solved using a progressive hedging algorithm. \cite{hendriks2024integrated} formulated an MILP model to minimize the grid load and number of chargers, considering uncertainties in trip energy consumption. \cite{rafique2022two} proposed a stochastic two-stage multi-objective model for charging and discharging schedules of EBs to minimize the depot operator's energy and battery degradation costs.
 To enhance tractability, \cite{soares2017two} used Benders' decomposition on a two-stage stochastic model for an intelligent grid, which addresses variations in demand response, RES, EVs, and market prices.
 Likewise, \cite{najafi2025integrated} used Benders' decomposition to solve the charging infrastructure and scheduling problem using renewables.
 However, they simplified their model by combining trips based on charging time-window availability and considered only three scenarios for PV generation.

 Due to the sporadic nature of RES, determining the appropriate battery storage capacity and the solar panel capacity at a station poses a significant challenge.
-The fluctuating energy production and trip energy requirements significantly impact daily charge schedules.
+Variations in renewable generation and trip energy demand strongly influence daily charging schedules.
 A practical approach to dealing with these variations involves considering a range of possible scenarios and their associated probabilities of occurrence.
 Findings from \cite{arif2020plug} indicate that deploying PVs and BESS at charging stations using a synchronized charging schedule is a practical choice for handling peak loads.
 We address a similar CSP problem that can deal with variations in the energy consumption of the EBs and RES availability.